Spiraline/research-similarity-community-graph/README.md

-# Research Similarity Community Graph based on affinity
+# Research Similarity Community Graph based on affiliation

 Numerous graduate school laboratories research their fields and submit papers to appropriate conferences/journals.
 However, it is not easy for them to know what kind of research is being conducted in other laboratories and which laboratory conducts research similar to theirs.
 In this project, we propose a research similarity metric between laboratories based on affiliation to meet the needs of the target users and implement a community graph based on the similarity using React and D3.
 Through this, professors, graduate students, and undergraduate students wishing to enter graduate school can obtain the information they want.